wp-sms/wp-sms/readme.txt

 == Changelog ==
 = dev-master - **.05.2022 =
-* Update: Add the possibility to translate the settings for WPML with custom wpml-config.xml file
+* Update: Add the possibility to translate the strings in the settings with WPML by custom wpml-config.xml file

 = v5.7.3.1 - 07.05.2022 =
 * Bugfix: An issue in settings page has been fixed